Family Medicine Residency

 Family Medicine Residency of Spokane is one of Providence Health System’s Missions in affiliation with the Spokane Teaching Health Consortium.
 Both organizations have been founded on the goal of using health care provider education as a source of improving access, quality of care and health outcomes for the underserved in Eastern Washington.
 To that end, our culture is one that values both the patients’ care as well as your education.

 The Family Medicine Sub-Internship rotation is designed for you to:

-- Experience life as a Family Medicine resident
+- Experience and envision life as a Family Medicine resident

 - Have an intimate view of Family Medicine Residency Spokane